Production of $\pi^0$ and $\eta$ mesons in U$+$U collisions at $\sqrt{s_{_{NN}}}=192$ GeV: Data analysis

-For the $K_S$ the invariant mass distributions of $\pi^0\pi^0$ pairs are also produced in different $p_T$ and centrality intervals.
-Unlike the $\pi^0$ and $\eta$ analyses, mixed events do not reproduce the combinatorial background (due to cross-correlations between the two \piz), so it is not subtracted.
-Instead, similar to reference~\cite{Adare:2014eyu}, the $\pi^0\pi^0$ invariant mass distributions are fitted to combination of a Gaussian and a second-order polynomial, and the difference of their integrals is assigned as the $K_S$ meson raw yield.
+The resulting $m_{\rm inv}$ distributions are fitted to a combination of a Gaussian and a polynomial to describe a signal and the residual (correlated) background, respectively.
+For $\pi^0$ and $\eta$ measurements, respectively, first and second order polynomials were used.
+Meson raw yields are determined as the difference between the integrals of the bin content and the polynomial in the mass peak regions, which are defined as $0.10<m_{\rm inv}<0.17$ and $0.48<m_{\rm inv}<0.62$ GeV/$c^2$ for $\pi^0$ and $\eta$ peaks, respectively.
+Panels~(c), (d), (e), and (f) of Fig.~\ref{fig:Fig1_pi0_eta_peaks} present examples of the resulting $m_{\rm inv}$ distributions in the $\pi^0$ (panels~(c) and (e)) and $\eta$ (panels~(e) and (f)) regions obtained in PbSc (panels~(c) and (d)) or PbGl (panels~(e) and (f)) subsystems as well as the corresponding fitting functions examples.

-Acceptance and reconstruction efficiency (efficiency hereafter) is estimated using a G{\sc geant3}-based~\cite{Brun:1978fy} Monte-Carlo simulation of the PHENIX detector.
-The simulation is tuned to reproduce the observed mass peaks and widths of $\pi^0$, $\eta$ and $K_S$ mesons in the real data.
+Acceptance and reconstruction efficiency (efficiency hereafter) is estimated using a {\sc geant3}-based~\cite{Brun:1978fy} Monte-Carlo simulation of the PHENIX detector.
+The simulation is tuned to reproduce the observed mass peaks and widths of $\pi^0$ and $\eta$ mesons in the real data.
 To account for the effect of underlying events (multiplicity) the simulated mesons are embedded in real data in each centrality, then analyzed with the same methods as the real data.
 Final efficiencies also account for branching ratios of the meson decay modes.

 Systematic uncertainties of the measurements are classified into three types.
-Type A uncertainties are entirely \pt-uncorrelated and are added in quadrature to the statistical uncertainties.
-Type B uncertainties are \pt-correlated, but different from point to point, and all data points can move up or down by the same fraction of their Type B uncertainty.
-Type C uncertainties move all points up or down by the same fraction~\cite{Adare:2008cg}.
+Type-A uncertainties are entirely \pt-uncorrelated and are added in quadrature to the statistical uncertainties.
+Type-B uncertainties are \pt-correlated, but different from point to point, and all data points can move up or down by the same fraction of their type-B uncertainty.
+Type-C uncertainties move all points up or down by the same fraction~\cite{Adare:2008cg}.

-Sources of systematic uncertainties for $\pi^0$, $\eta$ and $K_S$ yield measurements are listed in Tables~\ref{tab2a} and~\ref{tab2b} for representative \pt values.
-Examples of total uncertainties of different types for the meson spectra, nuclear modification factors and ratios are listed in Tables~\ref{tab3a} and~\ref{tab3b}.
+Sources of systematic uncertainties for $\pi^0$ and $\eta$ yield measurements are listed in Table~\ref{tab:sys_sources} for representative \pt values.
+Examples of total uncertainties of different types for the meson spectra, \raa, and ratios are listed in Table~\ref{tab:sys_total}.